gnidetsanna/Multivariate_Linear_Regression/README.md

 This project demonstrates the process of building, training, and evaluating a regression model using multiple features.

 ## 2. Data Sources
-- **Dataset**: The dataset used in this project comes from [specify source, e.g., Kaggle, public database, etc.].
+- **Dataset**: The dataset used in this project comes from cars.csv file
 - **Data Structure**: The data contains multiple predictor variables (features) and a target variable.
 - **Data Challenges**: Preprocessing steps involve handling missing values, encoding categorical variables, and scaling numerical features.